lmas/thesis/thesis.typ

 #heading(numbering: none, outlined: false, bookmarked: true, "Acknowledgements")
+I want to thank #metadata.boss_company at #metadata.company for listening to my pitch in the first place, and then inviting me to the company where I could work on this thesis.
+I also appreciate the company for providing me with the equipment used in this work.

-I would like to thank my two supervisors;
+Next I want to thank my two supervisors;
-#metadata.super_company from #metadata.company
+#metadata.super_company at #metadata.company
 and
-#metadata.super_uni from Luleå University of Technology,
+#metadata.super_uni at Luleå University of Technology.
-for allowing me to work on a project based on my own ideas.
+// for allowing me to work on a project based on my own ideas.
-Extra thanks to the company for providing the hardware.

-It has been great bouncing ideas and getting grilled on the theory, guys. \
+It has been great bouncing ideas and getting grilled on the theory, guys.
+Thanks again for allowing me to work on this project and with my own ideas. \

 #metadata.author, \
 Luleå in August, 2025.